kangwooklee29/bookmark-tab/docs/README.md

 ## Permissions
 - Bookmark Data: We collect information related to the bookmarks you save.
 This data is processed solely on your device.
 - Geolocation Data: We collect information related to your geolocation to offer weather forecast information.
-While the initial calculation is done on your device, the information is transmitted to [OpenWeatherMap](https://openweathermap.org/) API to provide the service.
+Your location is approximated to within about 10 km to protect your privacy.
+While this calculation is done on your device, the information is transmitted to [OpenWeatherMap](https://openweathermap.org/) API to provide the service.

 ## Screenshots
 <img width="640" src="https://github.com/kangwooklee29/bookmark-tab/assets/141019638/0ca88144-3b4c-425e-96a2-650d9c0bf189">